 Great.
 So, it’s common advice to address the cover letter to the employer or to the hiring manager.
 But, if the application doesn’t specify who will be reading your cover letter, who should applicants address it to?

 Well, I think that addressing it to, “Dear Hiring Manager” is fine on its own.
-You can address it to the hiring manager.
-Let’s say you’re trying to get into marketing, you could address it to the marketing director.
+Let’s say you’re trying to get into marketing, you could address it “to the “Dear Marketing Director.”
 Whoever you think is likely to be the person reading your cover letter is fine.

 You could obviously call or find out through other means who the actual person is.
 If you don’t do that, or cannot do that, you should not fret at all.
-There’s zero drama as long as you make a fair attempt at addressing the person who’s likely to get it or if you use a general term like “hiring manager” or “selection committee.”
+As long as you make a fair attempt at addressing the person who’s likely to get it or if you use a general term like “hiring manager” or “selection committee.”

 Great.
 So, are there any common cover letter mistakes that you would caution applicants to avoid?

 Yes.
-During resume writing, cover letter writing, interviewing and this whole process, you want to be a focused person.
+During resume writing, cover letter writing, interviewing — this whole process — you want to be a focused person.
 You don’t want to be lazy about it.
-Don’t take the easy way out, right?
+Don’t take the easy way out.

 What’s the easy way out?
 Copying and pasting.
-So, common mistakes that I’ve seen, and that a lot of other folks have seen as well, are people who are so lazy in their approach that they forgot to change the file name.
+So, common mistakes that I’ve seen, and that a lot of other folks have seen as well, are people who forgot to change the file name.